 In retirement planning, free seminars to the public are a proven way to attract prospects and convert them to clients.

-But for seminars to be successful, you must first determine what topics will interest your ideal client.
+But for financial planning seminars to be successful, you must first determine what topics will interest your ideal client.
 In other words, the flashiest direct mailers won’t get people in seats if the topic doesn’t resonate with them.
 Consider partnering with subject matter experts on topics of importance to people approaching retirement in a “Retirement Transitions Series.”
-By offering free educational seminars, you position yourself as a helpful resource in your community.
+By offering free, educational financial planning seminars, you position yourself as a helpful resource in your community.
 You’ll be seen as the retirement expert, overseeing all aspects of retirement financial planning.

 Your clients may think they know what’s best for their retirement, but you know you can help them make smarter decisions and avoid costly mistakes by optimizing their Social Security benefits or comparing alternate tax distribution strategies.

-Here are six topics routinely used by Covisum subscribers to attract prospects to free educational seminars.
+Here are six topics routinely used by Covisum subscribers to attract prospects to free financial planning seminars.

 Because age 62 is the earliest workers can start taking Social Security, people approaching this age generally have a lot of questions, starting with, “should I take it early or wait?”
 The majority of people begin collecting earlier than their Full Retirement Age — a decision that often means they’re losing out on thousands of dollars.
 One of the biggest opportunities in the marketplace is for advice on Social Security.
 Imagine being the person to help them realize they could have lost thousands of dollars.
-When you present on this topic, prospects will want to sit with you and discuss their strategies.
+When you present on this topic at your financial planning seminar, prospects will want to sit with you and discuss their strategies.

 People headed into retirement need to know that taxes are different in retirement.
 Even with the recent Tax Cuts and Jobs Act, middle income retirees can face federal tax rates as high as 49.25% on each additional withdrawal from a retirement account.
 When you present the facts on how taxes really work, you show clients your value, and they’ll sign up for a consultation.

 Clients are often blind to market risk and typically don’t have accurate downside expectations — either too conservative or too reckless, leading to sub-optimal investment allocations.
 Advisor-client discussions are changing, and as the market moves closer and closer to the longest bull market in history, many clients are also asking questions about what will happen to their investment portfolios in the next market crash.
 Advisors who can analyze portfolio risk and help clients avoid costly behavioral mistakes will be positioned to add business to their practice.
-After presenting on this topic, clients will want you to help them be positioned properly for the next down market.
+After presenting on this topic at your financial planning seminar, clients will want you to help them be positioned properly for the next down market.

 While attorneys draft the documents that make up estate plans — everything from wills and trusts to asset titling and powers of attorney — your role as a financial advisor is to ensure that estate plans succeed.
 Partner with an attorney to present on the importance of these documents in retirement planning.
 By offering an educational seminar on the topic of estate planning, you’re positioning yourself as a retirement resource, able to answer some of the most basic questions that pre-retirees have early in their journey.